 Getting out to these regional towns and villages there's so much to see of Morocco's artisans and industry, continuing family trades and traditions through the decades.
 And where all the hard work happens before their wares make it to the souks of the big cities.

 On the long journey back to Marrakech there was lots of reflecting on what a wild and wonderful ride these last few days, months and years have been.
 As well as being my birthday month (Hello fellow Scorpios..)
 November also marks the three year anniversary of launching Nouvelle Nomad, my "life after corporate" business journey, and four years of adventures in Magical Morocco - but I feel like it’s only just getting started with scratching the surface of what’s to come, explore, do, learn and share.

-I'm already planning the next Southern adventure - with the famous carpet making region of Taznakht on my hit list to visit next, where a lot of my most favourite vintage pieces over the years have come from.
-As well as checking out the famous Boujaad area - everyone knows the name Boujaad from the prolific amount of rugs that come from this area that Australians tend to love - but what do we actually know about the city!?
-I'll be heading that way soon enough to see for myself.
+I'm already planning the next Southern adventure - with the famous carpet making region of Taznakht on my list to visit next, where a lot of my most favourite vintage pieces over the years have come from.
+As well as checking out the famous Boujaad area - everyone knows the name Boujaad from the prolific amount of rugs that come from this area that Australians tend to love.

 But for now I'll be staying put for a little while in Marrakech which has become my second home.
 Currently apartment hunting and getting back into the swing of slightly routine life.
 Moroccan Summer ended with a thud this week and the cold jacket wearing weather is kicking in.
 It's a mild Winter on the Winter scale, but is definitely time for a bit more hibernation, life logistics and planning what's next for 2020.
 The next adventures will have to wait until the sun comes out again.